-Recently when I was making the dialogue boxes for The Book of Invasions, I decided I would open the PlayStation Final Fantasy games to see how they were done there.
+Recently when I was making a dialogue box system for The Book of Invasions, I decided I would open the PlayStation-era Final Fantasy games to see how they were done there.
 Specifically, I wanted to know:

-- Is it okay if dialogue boxes obscure a character?
+- Is it okay if a dialogue box obscures a character?

-- Do they need to be near the character who is speaking?
+- Does it need to be near the character who is speaking?

 - How big can I make them?

 This is something I felt the developers of Final Fantasy VII tried to avoid early on in the game.
-Early scenes regularly make the dialogue boxes stay well clear of all the characters.
-Not just the speaker.
+In early scenes, dialogue boxes not only stay well clear of the speaker, – they clear every character as well.

 This principle doesn’t outlive the first few chapters, though.
 More often than not, later scenes had the dialogue boxes obscuring everyone and everything.

-This is rarely done.
-Sometimes there is absolutely no relevance to a speaker’s position, even when doing so would have been easy.
+This is par.
+Sometimes there is absolutely no relevance to a speaker’s position, even when finding a sensible placement would have been easy.

 It is done in one exception (but not even always): when a dialogue box is really small and can be placed in the middle of the screen without disrupting the composition too much.